dogweather/forkful/content/en/arduino/strings/concatenating-strings.md

 weight: 3
 ---

-## What & Why?
-Concatenating strings means squishing them together end-to-end to make a new one.
-Programmers do it to merge messages, build commands, or just to display info neatly.

 ## How to:
 Let's do some string-joining!
 All within setup because we just want a quick look—no need for a repeat loop.